 Academic probation restricts student eligibility for grants and scholarships administered by the University, as well as eligibility for an office in a University organization (ASGCU), and prevents students from graduating during the semester in which the academic probation is imposed.
 Undergraduate students with 0-47 earned credits will be placed on academic probation if their institutional GPA drops below 1.75.
 Undergraduate students with 48 or more earned credits will be placed on academic probation if their institutional GPA drops below 2.00.
-Graduate students are placed on academic probation if their institutional GPA drops below 3.0.
-GPA is calculated at the end of each semester.
+Graduate students with 0-20 credits are placed on academic probation if their institutional GPA drops below a 2.75.
+Graduate students with 21 or more credits are placed on academic probation if their institutional GPA drops below 3.0 at the end of each semester.

 Probationary status is removed when the minimum institutional grade point average is regained.